Training and Inference

 In addition, SLEAP uses UNET as its default backbone, but you can choose other backbones (LEAP, resnet, etc.) from a drop down menu.

-For more information about the types of models you can train, see Choosing a set of models.
+For more information about the types of models you can train, see Configuring models.

 To run training on your local machine, select “Run Training…” from the “Predict” menu.
 For this tutorial, let’s use the default settings for training with the “top-down” pipeline and predict on 20 random frames.